LuisSanchez/backend-app-for-menus/README.md

 python manage.py migrate
 ```

-4. Add en .env file to the `awesomemenu` folder with the following settings:
+4. Add the following variables to your environment:
 ```
 SECRET_KEY_MENU="Your App Key"